adamdimeski/Automatic-Extraction-of-Mining-Company-Drillhole-Results/README.md

 # Automatic-Extraction-of-Mining-Company-Drillhole-Results
 ## About
 This is the repository for the corpus for extracting drillhole results from Australian mining companies.
 This corpus is further discussed in a short paper shown below.
+There is also a short blog post about our research found [here](https://adamdimeski.github.io/2022/12/18/Automatic-Extraction-of-Mineral-Results.html).

 ## Paper Details
 Paper Title: Automatic Extraction of Structured Mineral Drillhole Results from Unstructured Mining Company Reports